khajamoddin/collections/README.md

 - `OrderedMap[K,V]`
 - `MultiMap[K,V]`

-…and utilities for slices, maps, and iterators.
+…and utilities for slices, maps, iterators (`collections/itertools`).

 This library is designed for clarity, performance, and Go-style minimalism.
 It fills a gap in the Go ecosystem by providing **well-tested, reusable generic data structures**.